JJ/github-pr-contains-action/README.md

 It would check that there's only a single file modified (because why would you need to change another, if all you want is to add your name to the contributors' file), a single line is changed (because you're only one, right?) and that it includes a link to your GitHub profile by forcing the diff to contain that string.

-## Caveats

-This GitHub action works as is in public repositories.
-By default, diff checking will simply be disabled if it detects it is being run in a private repository.

 ## Contributing to development

 Any suggestion, bug report, etc, is appreciated.
 Please check out or create an